pickhardt/Guiders-JS/README.md

 ~~~
 attachTo: (optional) selector of the html element you want to attach the guider to
+autoFocus: (optional) if you do not wish the browser to scroll to the position of the guider, set this to false
 buttons: array of button objects
   {
     name: "Close",